DanL2015/dotfiles/README.md

 (Commands in `**` should be substituted with their correct values)
 ## PreInstallation
 ### Wifi
 Use `iwctl` to connect to an available wifi network.
+(If connected by ethernet, there should be a connection already.)
 ```
 iwctl
 device list
-station device scan
+station *device* scan
 station *device* list-networks
 station *device* connect *SSID*
 ```